Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Introduction

 This reframing matters because of a now-widespread misreading of the ``Densing Law''~\citep{densing2025}: capability per parameter doubles every ${\sim}3.5$ months, a 2026 7B model matches a 2023 70B on MMLU~\citep{hendrycks2021measuring} or HELM~\citep{liang2023holistic}, therefore scaling has stopped mattering.
 We argue this conflates two distinct resources stored in the same parameter budget. \emph{Procedural} capability---reasoning, parsing, instruction following---is a compressible function over its inputs; better architectures and training recipes genuinely do pack more of it into fewer parameters, and the Densing Law is real for it. \emph{Factual} knowledge is not. ``USTC Hackergame started in 2014'' cannot be derived, computed, or inferred from general knowledge; it must be stored explicitly, and Shannon entropy provides a hard lower bound on the bits required.
-IKPs are designed to isolate this incompressible component, and empirically they do: across 96 dated open-weight models the time coefficient on IKP accuracy is indistinguishable from zero ($-0.0010$/month, 95\% CI $[-0.0031, +0.0008]$), rejecting the Densing prediction of $+0.0117$/month at $p < 10^{-15}$.
-Benchmark saturation is therefore not evidence that scaling has ended---it is evidence that benchmarks have stopped measuring the part of scaling that cannot compress.
-Factual capacity continues to grow log-linearly with parameters as a function of total parameter count.
+IKPs are designed to isolate this incompressible component, and empirically the isolation holds (Section~\ref{sec:densing-falsification}): the time coefficient on IKP accuracy is statistically indistinguishable from zero and rejects the Densing prediction at $p < 10^{-15}$.
+Benchmark saturation is therefore not evidence that scaling has ended, but that benchmarks have stopped measuring the part of scaling that cannot compress.